-Key matters that are specifically reserved for the Board's consideration and decision include, but are not limited to, matters involving a conflict of interest for a substantial shareholder or Director, corporate planning, public release of periodic financial results, material acquisitions and disposals of assets, corporate or financial restructuring, share issuances, formulation of any dividend policy or the change of such dividend policy and declaration of dividends, and nomination of directors to the Board.
+Key matters that are specifically reserved for the Board's consideration and decision include, but are not limited to, matters involving a conflict of interest for a substantial shareholder or Director, corporate planning, public release of periodic and full year financial results, material acquisitions and disposals of assets, corporate or financial restructuring, share issuances, formulation of any dividend policy or the change of such dividend policy and declaration of dividends, nomination of directors to the Board and any interested person transactions above S\$100,000.

-(2) Delegation of Authority to Board Committees
+Delegation of Authority to Board Committees

 To facilitate effective management, the Board has delegated certain functions to the Board committees, namely the audit committee ("Audit Committee"), the remuneration committee ("Remuneration Committee") and the nominating committee ("Nominating Committee"), to ensure that there are appropriate checks and balances.
 These Board committees operate within clearly defined terms of reference which are reviewed from time to time.
-As at 31 March 2020, the Audit Committee, the Remuneration Committee and the Nominating Committee each comprises entirely of Independent Non-Executive Directors.
+As at 31 March 2021, the Audit Committee, the Remuneration Committee and the Nominating Committee each comprises entirely Independent Non-Executive Directors.